LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Auth=>ppk or pem file
     * Tunnel=>localhost:8888
     * after running/tunneling into the instance=> 'jupyter notebook' to then run in the browser
+  * NN
-  * NN => data should be re-shaped/scaled appropriately between values of zero to one => Label should ideally be one-hot encoded
+    * data should be re-shaped/scaled appropriately between values of zero to one => Label should ideally be one-hot encoded
+    * Other types of data matrices ((eg: reviews or any given sentence) row's length (aka columns) need to of equal count, otherwise they need to be truncated or have padding added before batch processing

 ##### CNN